| The Outer Side of Life: A Poetry and Prose Anthology

 medieval literature and writing at Winthrop University and says that most

-in the collections Mountain Time (Old Mountain Press) and A Cadence
+appeared in the collections Mountain Time (Old Mountain Press) and A

-of Hooves (Yarroway Mountain Press).
-Her most recent chapbook, No
+Cadence of Hooves (Yarroway Mountain Press).
+Her most recent chapbook,

-Going Home, was published by Devil’s Millhopper Press.
-She and her
+No Going Home, was published by Devil’s Millhopper Press.
+She and

-2nd in short story and 3rd in poetry at the 2008 Senior Games.
-She has
+placed 2nd in short story and 3rd in poetry at the 2008 Senior Games.
+She

 annual publication, Ol’ Timers’ Tales.
 Blanche L.

-Freckles to Wrinkes, Lights in the Mountains, and other publications.
+Mist, Freckles to Wrinkes, Lights in the Mountains, and other

-Her essay, “Planting by the Signs,” received first place in the Cherokee
+publications.
+Her essay, “Planting by the Signs,” received first place

-Senior Games.
-Blanche lives in Hayesville, NC, and enjoys culinary arts,
+in the Cherokee Senior Games.
+Blanche lives in Hayesville, NC, and enjoys

 Ledford is a member of North Carolina Writers’ Network and